AhGusto04/Stop-the-Virus-javafx/README.md

 # Stop The Virus

-**Stop The Virus** is an exciting 2D platformer game developed with JavaFX SDK 23.
-In this game, you play as a cunning virus infiltrating a computer, battling against digital enemies, and navigating various stages to reach the CPU.
+**Stop The Virus** is a 2D platformer game developed with JavaFX SDK 23.
+In this game, you play as a virus infiltrating a computer, battling against digital enemies, and navigating various stages to reach the CPU.

 ## 🎮 Gameplay